atulkamble/docker/adv.md

-# Docker Networking, Volumes & Compose — Hands-on README
+# Docker Networking, Volumes & Compose

 A beginner-friendly, reproducible lab for Docker Engine on Linux or Docker Desktop.
 You will connect containers, persist data, and run a Flask + PostgreSQL application with Docker Compose.